 The docks of the fishing village Peggy’s Cove NS

-Before hitting the road, let me show you an outline of our 9 day travel itinerary.
-In all we drove 3874 kilometer, or 2407 miles.
-By the way, Sandra in my travel buddy.
+Before hitting the road, let me show you an outline of our 9-day travel itinerary.
+In all, we drove 3874 kilometers or 2407 miles.
+By the way, Sandra is my travel buddy.
 The main destinations were:

 Let’s hit the road!